In this guide, we’ll break down one of the biggest challenges researchers face when it comes to surveying an audience — response bias.

 What Types of Response Bias Are There?

 One of the key things to avoid response bias is to fully understand how it happens.
-There are several types of response bias that can affect your surveys, and the ability to recognize each one can help you avoid bias in your surveys as you create them, rather than spotting it later.
+Several types of response bias can affect your surveys, and the ability to recognize each one can help you avoid bias in your surveys as you create them, rather than spotting it later.

 However, even with this understanding, it is always wise to have several people go through any survey design to check for possible causes of response bias before any survey is sent to respondents.
 This ensures that the resulting data is as accurate as possible.